This webinar was live on September 4, 2024. Watch the replay below ▾

 Teasers

-[1:22] Mike McCormick with the science and an academic perspective on clinical trials involving MDMA
+[1:22] Mike McCormick with the science and an academic perspective on clinical trials involving MDMAPlay

 Show Notes and Transcript